 An emerging application of social media for contextual marketing is to target customers based on the weather they are experiencing.
 A US broadcaster, The Weather Channel, announced a partnership with Twitter that would allow advertisers to target areas experiencing unusual weather patterns, such as a heatwave or a heavy storm.
 Lipton Iced Tea, for example, used Facebook to advertise its drink in areas with warm temperatures.

-Some companies are experimenting with digital sensors embedded in their products to collect contextual information and are using this to nurture the customer relationship.
+Some companies are experimenting with digital sensors embedded in their products to collect contextual information and are using this to nurture customer relationships.
 Diageo, the drinks manufacturer behind brands including Guinness, Tanqueray and J&B, has worked with a Norwegian printed electronics firm, Thinfilm, to develop prototype packaging for the Johnnie Walker Blue Label whisky that connects to smartphones when they are tapped against the bottle.

 Diageo will be able to track bottle movements across the supply chain to the point of consumption and then detect if the bottle is still sealed or open.
 Subsequent communication can then change depending on what the consumer is doing.